 In the last week or so, a few people have emailed to ask me whether or not posting writing online (like a few pages or a few chapters) on your blog, in forums, or whatever, is a good idea This can be tricky.
-In the Internet age, if you post something online on a blog, social networking site, online literary journal, or public forum, it is considered “published.”
+In the Internet age, if you post writing online on a blog, social networking site, or publish writing online in a literary journal, or public forum, it is considered “published.”
 I’ll let that sink in.

 Obviously, the length of the sample you post is important.
 Read on:

 Posting Writing Online Is Dangerous If You Post Too Much